-When summer arrives in Toledo, OH, the last thing you want is to walk into a damp, musty, mold-infested basement.
+When summer arrives in Cleveland, OH, the last thing you want is to walk into a damp, musty, mold-infested basement.
 How is that possible with all the sweltering heat outside?
 All these are possibilities if you don’t waterproof this low-lying part of your home.
 Your once-comfortable and dry basement will feel like a dungeon — oppressively hot and humid.

 Before you embark on basement waterproofing, it’s good to know some of the things that can encourage moisture buildup.
 The first is humid air that gets in through open basement windows.
 Next is water that seeps through cracks and collects under the foundation.
 Other causes are oversaturated soils that are in direct contact with porous walls and leaks in your dryer vents.

 Is My Basement Damp?

 It won’t take you long to realize water is brewing trouble in the basement.
 Some signs like musty smells, water droplets, and basement condensation are easy to spot.
 If you’re unsure, get a hygrometer and test the moisture levels.
 What people don’t know is moisture can stay in the atmosphere for days.
 If humidity is above 60%, take the necessary steps in consultation with your waterproofing contractor.

 Keeping the Basement Dry in Summer